Join the movement

 Spread the Word

-Close to 48 years ago, on 22 April 1970, millions of people took to the streets to protest the negative impacts of 150 years of industrial development.
+On April 22, 1970, millions of people took to the streets to protest the negative impacts of 150 years of industrial development.

 Earth Day is now a global event each year, and we believe that more than 1 billion people in 192 countries now take part in what is the largest civic-focused day of action in the world.